cronomantic/Geargrafx/README.md

 [![License](https://img.shields.io/github/license/drhelius/Geargrafx)](https://github.com/drhelius/Geargrafx/blob/main/LICENSE)
 [![Twitter Follow](https://img.shields.io/twitter/follow/drhelius)](https://x.com/drhelius)

-Geargrafx is a very accurate cross-platform TurboGrafx-16 / PC Engine / SuperGrafx / PCE CD-ROM² emulator written in C++ that runs on Windows, macOS, Linux, BSD and RetroArch, with an embedded MCP server for debugging and tooling.
+Geargrafx is a very accurate, cross-platform TurboGrafx-16 / PC Engine / SuperGrafx / PCE CD-ROM² emulator written in C++ that runs on Windows, macOS, Linux, BSD and RetroArch, with an embedded MCP server for debugging and tooling.

 This is an open source project with its ongoing development made possible thanks to the support by these awesome [backers](backers.md).
 If you find it useful, please consider [sponsoring](https://github.com/sponsors/drhelius).